 Some village records.

 There is a very recently restored peal of 5 bells (I was Secretary to the fund-raising committee).
-The beautiful stained-glass windows are by the noted stained glass artist artist, Kemp, of Soho, London.
+The beautiful stained-glass windows are by the noted stained glass artist, Kemp, of Soho, London.
 There is a delightful rood screen (carved by the accomplished Misses Penwell) surmounted by a large crucifix and statues from Oberammergau, Germany, in painted linden wood.
 The ornate reredos above the altar completes the picture.

-complex within the village are now only really visible to the enthusiasts eye, being
+The famous mines of the Wheal Friendship complex within the village are now only really visible to the enthusiasts’ eye, being overgrown or dismantled.

-This mine was taken over and managed by that great mining engineer, John Taylor who came from from Norfolk in 1854 at the tender age of 19 years.
+This mine was taken over and managed by that great mining engineer, John Taylor who came from Norfolk in 1854 at the tender age of 19 years.

 At one time Wheal Friendship was the most productive deep copper mine in the world.
 In 1853, because of the influx of miners, the population stood at 1,500+ souls – but there were only 66 houses!

-There is hardly any trace of Mary Tavy’s mining industry of the 18th and 19th centuries except for the well preserved engine house (pictured right) which is adjacent the A386 in the moorland valley as one approaches the village from a northerly direction.
+There is hardly any trace of Mary Tavy’s mining industry of the 18th and 19th centuries except for the well preserved engine house (pictured right) which is adjacent to the A386 in the moorland valley as one approaches the village from a northerly direction.
 This is the site of the lead/silver mine of Wheal Betsy, or, as it was also once named, Prince Arthur Consuls.